oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     relationships between types.

 * **Package**:
-    A namespace for the set of types it contains.
-A type references a type defined in another package using its namespace.
+    A container that defines a namespace for the set of types it contains.
+A type references types from another package using its namespace.

 * **Document**:
     A series of octets described by a data format applied to an information model, or equivalently, by a data model.